feurig/raspi-python-playground/README.md

 # raspi-python-playground
-Working with displays, io, and camera.
+Playing around with displays, io, and camera.
 First platform is the raspi zero-w with e-paper and oled displays.